nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. The search is case-insensitive, e.g. `find JOHN` will return both john and John.
 2. The order of the keywords does not matter. e.g. `find Alice Tan` will match Tan Alice.
 3. Only the applicant name is searched.
 4. Any applicant whose name contains the sequence of characters given as the keyword will be given as a result. e.g. Ed will match both Edward and Ed.
    Applicants matching at least one keyword will be returned (i.e. OR search). e.g. `find Ben Bobby` will return Ben Yang, Bobby Chin.

 #### Steps to trigger

-1. User opens the app
+1. User opens the app.
-2. User keys in `find KEYWORD [MORE_KEYWORDS]`
+2. User keys in `find KEYWORD [MORE_KEYWORDS]`.
 3. The GUI will update to show a list of applicants with name containing any of the keywords.

 <puml src="diagrams/FindCommandActivityDiagram.puml" alt="FindCommandActivityDiagram" />